upkie/upkie/docs/real-robot.md

 $ ssh user@upkie
 user@upkie:~$ upkie_tool update
 ```

+Alternatively, you can manually go to the [Release page](https://github.com/upkie/upkie/releases), download `pi3hat_spine` from the Assets of the latest release and `scp` it to the `/usr/local/bin` directory of your robot.

 Once the spine is installed, start it from a command-line on the robot: